Yosemite Hikes masthead (Washburn Point)

 Which route should I take?

-The three main routes converge at the top of Nevada Falls, so unless you're coming from Tenaya Lake or the Little Yosemite Valley campground, it's really a question of which route you want to take for the first third or so of the hike.
+The three main routes converge at the top of Nevada Fall, so unless you're coming from Tenaya Lake or the Little Yosemite Valley campground, it's really a question of which route you want to take for the first third or so of the hike.

 The Glacier Point route has less climbing than the previous two routes, but, due to its length, is probably still more difficult.
 It also means you'll be ending your very long day with a couple miles of uphill switchbacks as you climb to Glacier Point from Illilouette Falls, a prospect you're likely to regret.